blanck/feetech/README.md

 ### Connect Your Hardware

-- Connect the Feetech FE-URT-1 USB-to-TTL adapter to your computer.
+- Connect the Feetech FE-URT-1 or Waveshare USB-to-TTL adapter to your computer.
-- Connect the RS485 servo(s) to the adapter.
+- Connect the RS485/TTL servo(s) to the adapter.
 - Ensure the servo ID(s) are properly configured.

 ## Usage